National Bank of Cambodia

 The National Bank of Cambodia (NBC; ធនាគារជាតិនៃកម្ពុជា) is the central bank of Cambodia.
 The bank's duties include, inter alia, the management of monetary and exchange policies, the regulation of banks and financial institutions, and the control of the national currency, the riel.
 The bank was established in 1954, after Cambodia obtained its independence from France, taking over from the Institut d'Émission des États du Cambodge, du Laos et du Viet-nam, a short-lived French quasi-central bank that had itself replaced the Banque de l'Indochine two years earlier.

 During Democratic Kampuchea from 1975 to 1979, the whole financial system ceased to exist in the era of the non-monetary economy, but the central bank was re-established in October 1979.
-It was known as the "Red Bank" or "Banque Rouge", and "People's Bank of Kampuchea" from 1979 to 1992 during the People's Republic of Kampuchea.
+It was known as the Red Bank or Banque Rouge, or officially the People's National Bank of Kampuchea from 1979 to 1992 during the People's Republic of Kampuchea.